AlessandroStaffolani/rlq-scheduler/README.md

 # RLQ Scheduler
+***

-RLQ: Workload allocation with reinforcement learning in distributed queues paper code
+RLQ: Workload Allocation With Reinforcement Learning in Distributed Queues paper code

 ## Cite us
+***

-If you plan to use this code please cite us:
+If you use this code, please cite the following paper:

 ```bibtex
 @ARTICLE{StaffolaniRLQ2023,